Addiction Treatment Program Overview

 Not all clients arrive at a treatment facility fully convinced they want to change their alcohol or drug behaviors.
 It’s one of the difficult aspects of the disease of addiction.

-It’s tough for clients to enter treatment, no matter how devastating their substance abuse has been on their spouses, partners, children, and family members.
-Addiction consequences can potentially destroy every aspect of a person’s life – job, home, and friends.
-Those abusing drugs or alcohol are torn between their romanticized memories of being high or intoxicated and the reality of the progressive, dangerous disease of addiction.
-Fully committed to rehabilitation and leaving destructive behaviors behind doesn’t come easy.
+It’s tough for clients to enter treatment, no matter how devastating their substance abuse has been on their spouses, partners, children, family members, or themselves.
+Addiction consequences can potentially destroy every aspect of a person’s life – job, home, relationships, health, finances, and freedom.
+Those abusing drugs and/or alcohol are often torn between their romanticized memories of being high or intoxicated and the reality of the progressive, dangerous disease of addiction.
+Full commitment to rehabilitation and leaving destructive behaviors behind doesn’t come easy.

 How do our therapists help YOUR loved ones?